wmcooper2/fcc-pomodoro-clock/README.md

 ## More Information
-This project was a requirement for a Free Code Campe certification.
+This project was a requirement for a Free Code Camp certification.